pulumi/pulumi-backstage-plugin/README.md

 yarn add --cwd packages/backend @pulumi/backstage-scaffolder-backend-pulumi
 ```

-Configure the action:(you can check
+Configure the action (you can check
 the [docs](https://backstage.io/docs/features/software-templates/writing-custom-actions#registering-custom-actions) to
 see all options):